We can boil digital marketing wins down to one simple mantra: If you’re not doing SEO, you’re not doing what’s best for your website.

-Internal links are links to other pages on your own site.
+- Internal links are links to other web pages on your own website.

 Also, ensure that all of your links actually work.
 Broken links that lead to nowhere severely damage both the users’ experience and search engines’ ability to crawl your website properly.